There’s a photographer in everyone. You need to identify and be dedicated enough.

-A smaller Aperture opening let’s assume, f/22 makes the opening of the lens very small that only a handful of light is allowed to enter.
+A smaller Aperture opening, let’s assume, f/22 makes the opening of the lens small that only a handful of light is allowed to enter.
 On the other hand, a larger Aperture opening f/2.6 allows more light to enter.

-The Aperture controls the depth of your image, a small Aperture opening brings wider depth in your image or a sharper image of every object in your frame.
+The Aperture controls the depth of your image, and a small Aperture opening brings more comprehensive depth to your shot of every object in your frame.

-The Larger Aperture opening will make images more blurry which we do not want as a Landscape Photographer.
-This is a very useful asset in Portraits because we want a blurry background and a crisp sharp focus on our subject.
+The Larger Aperture opening will make images more blurry which we do not want as Landscape Photographers.
+However, this is a valuable asset in Portraits because we need a blurry background and a sharp focus on our subject.

-That is why giving more emphasis on a wider depth of field is required.
+That is why more emphasis on a wide depth of field is required.

 3. Starting with Auto Mode

-“Auto is a camera mode where the camera decides everything and you just have to point and shoot”
+If you don’t know about Auto Mode, then “Auto is a camera mode where the camera decides everything, and you just have to point and shoot.”

-Starting with Auto mode should be your go-to preference at first.
-Since you are starting and learning Landscape Photography by yourself, therefore, Auto Mode will be going to give you an idea about how the different camera functions work.
+Starting with Auto mode for landscape photography should be your go-to preference at first.
+However, you will be beginning and learning by yourself.
+Therefore, Auto Mode will give you an idea of how the different camera functions work.

-Come back home and try to understand how the camera had captured this scene, you might see the values like 1/60, f3.5, ISO-400, and other important values.
+Come back home and understand how the camera had captured this scene.
+For example, you might see the values like 1/60, f3.5, ISO-400.

 In the last point, I had listed some values.
 Understanding these values should be your utmost priority.